onrelay/sipxecs/sipXwiki/installing.rst

 ===================

 .. note::
-If you are still using CentOS7, which is now End Of Life, please follow the :ref:`_installing-centos7` instructions to install sipXcom.
+If you are still using CentOS7, which is now End Of Life, please follow the :ref:`Installing CentOS7 <installing-centos7>` instructions to install sipXcom.

 Setup sipXcom repo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~